NemoOudeis/ci-docker/android-spotbugs/README.md

 # [SpotBugs](https://github.com/spotbugs/spotbugs) on CircleCI Android Containers

-Intended for running SpotBugs in parallel to other, outside of gradle.
+Built to run SpotBugs on CI, outside of `gradle`, in parallel to other jobs.
 SpotBugs operates on bytecode, so you need to compile the classes first, either in a previous job (and pass it via the workspace) or compile inside the `spotbugs` step (only compiling java tends to be faster than the full android build cycle by factor of 10).

 You can run it locally: